 In most motorcycle maintenance manuals, there are usually only three motorcycle maintenance tasks that manufacturers expect you to do and don’t say “consider going to a shop for”:

-- Service the chain (clean/lube it) and adjust the tension
+- Service the chain (clean/lube it) and adjust the tension, if you have a chain.

 - Change the oil (sometimes manuals don’t even want you to change the filter yourself!), and

 - Grease external pivot points, e.g. kickstand

 That’s it.
 These are motorcycle maintenance tasks that they say you shouldn’t even go to motorcycle garage to have done.
 So, start with these!

 Of course, it’s really easy to go to the next level and:

 - Change the oil filter.
 Most manuals only want you to do so every second oil change, but it can’t hurt to learn.

 - Check the fuses.
 It’s nice to know where they are in case things go wrong.
 Make sure some spare fuses are in there.

 - Retorque (or retighten) bolts.
 You can buy a torque wrench or two and get to all the big bolts around the bike, making sure it hasn’t shaken itself loose.